Careers360 Logo

 Answer:

-Euclid’s fifth postulate: according to Euclid’s fifth postulate if two lines are drawn which intersect a third line in such a way that the sum of the inner angles on one side is less than two right angles, then the two lines inevitably must intersect each other.
-So according to Euclid’s fifth postulate, it is true that a line m can pass from point p with parallel to line l.
+Euclid’s fifth postulate: according to Euclid’s fifth postulate if two lines are drawn that intersect a third line in such a way that the sum of the inner angles on one side is less than two right angles, then the two lines inevitably must intersect each other.
+So according to Euclid’s fifth postulate, it is true that a line m can pass from point p parallel to line l.

 Playfair's axiom: Given a line in a plane, and a point not on this line.
 At most one line parallel to the given line can be drawn through the point.
-So Playfair's axiom is an axiom which can be used instead of the fifth postulate of Euclid.
+So Playfair's axiom is an axiom that can be used instead of the fifth postulate of Euclid.

 Answer:

-Euclid’s fifth postulate: if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which the angles are less than two right angles.
+Euclid’s fifth postulate: if a straight line falling on two straight lines makes the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which the angles are less than two right angles.

 Using the above, we can see that two distinct intersecting lines cannot be parallel to the same line.